 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that the average annual salary for training and development managers was $111,680 in 2015.
-Most worked in the management of companies and enterprises, where the average annual salary was $119,490.
-Job growth in the field was expected to be 7% between 2014 and 2024, which is about as fast as the national average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reports that the average annual salary for training and development managers was $121,730 in 2018.
+Most worked in the management of companies and enterprises, where the average annual salary was $131,630.
+Job growth in the field was expected to increase between 2018 and 2028, which is about as fast as the national average for all occupations.

 Chief learning officers manage the design and implementation of workplace training programs.
 They need to have at least a bachelor's degree, but a graduate degree and professional certification can improve job prospects as well.